namubiru32/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 2: a function that adds all unique integers in a list (only once for each integer).
 Task 3: a function that returns a set of common elements in two sets.
 Task 4: a function that returns a set of all elements present in only one set.
+Task 5: a function that returns the number of keys in a dictionary.